grand-stack/grand-stack-starter/README.md

 ## Quickstart

 The easiest way to get started with the GRANDstack Starter is to create a Neo4j Sandbox instance and use the `create-grandstack-app` command line tool.

+(If you have a running Neo4j database on localhost via Neo4j Desktop or a Neo4j server installation, change the password in `api/.env`)

 ### 1. Create A Neo4j Sandbox Instance